 Hazmat 401 is a 2006 Hallmark Trailer that is used as the department's hazardous materials decontamination trailer.
 It responds with Hazmat 2 for any hazardous material response that would require decontamination of patients that have been exposed to a hazardous substance.

-Ambulance 44 is a 2005 E 350 / Road Rescue Type III Advanced Life Support Ambulance.
-Currently this a reserve unit that is used to cover events such as road races and football games or in case one of our primary units is down for repair.
+Ambulance 44 is a 2007 E 450 / Road Rescue Type III Advanced Life Support Ambulance.
+Currently this a reserve unit that is used in case one of our primary units is down for repair.